St. Joan of Arc, our Sister Parish

 The History of Our Lady of the Assumption Parish and our Sister Parish, St. Joan of Arc

-On the weekend of August 15, 2018, OLA Parish's yearly special collection for our sister parish raised more than our goal of $2400.
-This money will be used to provide clothes, food, Bible class, special retreats for the 40-50 adult migrant workers, faith formation for 41 parish children, and financial assistance for parish families over the next year.
-OLA is committed to this financial support for another 2 years.
+On the weekend of August 15, 2019, OLA Parish will once again hold a yearly special collection for our sister parish.
+Last year, we raised more than our goal of $2400.
+We look forward to continued generosity from our parish members, as well as prayers for our sister parish members.
+Our contribution is used to provide clothes, food, Bible class, special retreats for the adult migrant workers, faith formation for 41 parish children, and financial assistance for parish families over the next year.
+OLA is committed to this financial support for another year.

 It is unlikely that St. Joan’s will be handed over to the diocese in the near future (a minimum of another 3 years of Glenmary presence is likely).
 Glenmary will not return the parish to the care of the diocese until they are sure that the community can continue without the financial subsidy provided by Glenmary and the assistance of us, their sister parish.